 How to Get to the Starting Point in Hautajärvi

-There is a bus called the Karhunkierros bus, driving once a day between Ruka and Hautajärvi.
-The price from Ruka to Hautajärvi is 10€, and you can check out the most recent timetable here.
+There is a bus called the Karhunkierros bus, which runs once a day between Ruka and Hautajärvi.
+The fare from Ruka to Hautajärvi is about 10 €, and you can check the most recent timetable here.

-I had initially planned to take the bus, but because it was Saturday, there was no bus leaving in the morning, and I planned to start hiking early.
-So I decided to hitchhike to Hautajärvi.
-The first ride was easy to get, and I had only walked a little bit outside of the town center in Ruka.
-The second one, however, was a little bit more challenging as I was literally in the middle of nowhere and there was a car passing every 15 minutes.
-It took probably an hour for me to get the second ride, and this friendly driver took me all the way to Karhunkierros Visitor Center.
-At the visitor center, there is a small cafe and shop, and you can also get a free map and some information.
-I charged my phone and used the bathroom there and was then ready to start the hike.
+I had initially planned to take the bus, but because it was Saturday, there was no morning departure and I wanted to start hiking early.
+So, I decided to hitchhike to Hautajärvi.
+The first ride was easy to get — I had barely walked outside the town center in Ruka before someone stopped.
+The second ride, however, was more challenging, as I was in the middle of nowhere with cars passing only every 15 minutes.
+It took about an hour before a friendly driver picked me up and drove me all the way to the Karhunkierros Visitor Center.

 Please, don’t hesitate to comment below or email me if you have any additional questions about the hike!
 Hiking Karhunkierros is really one of the best ways to experience Finnish nature and should be on everyone’s bucket list!